Moderna COVID-19 vaccine plant in France gets approval

 It expects these moves to allow production of an additional one million to two million vials of ready-to-use vaccine for the European Union market every month.

-Moderna already has a deal with Thermo Fisher Scientific's (TMO.N) commercial manufacturing site in Greenville, North Carolina that will support production of "hundreds of millions" of doses. read more
+Moderna already has a deal with Thermo Fisher Scientific’s commercial manufacturing site in Greenville, North Carolina that will support production of “hundreds of millions” of doses.

+Reporting by Vishwadha Chander in Bengaluru; Editing by Shounak Dasgupta and Subhranshu Sahu

 Our Standards: The Thomson Reuters Trust Principles.